blick zur trostburg

 More information

-Castle and museum are accessible only during a guided tour: Tuesday to Sunday at 11 am, 2 pm and 3 pm, in July and August also at noon time and at 4 pm (in German/Italian language).
+The castle is accessible only during a guided tour: Tours are offered from Tuesday to Sunday in German and Italian language at 11 am, 2 pm, 3 pm, in July and August also at noon time and 4 pm.

-Trostburg Castle and its museum stay open from the end of March to the end of October, closed on Mondays.
-Season start 2024 on March 28.
+Trostburg Castle and its Castles Museum stay open every year from April to the end of October, Monday rest day.
+Both remain closed in winter.
+Season start 2025 on April 17.

 Suggest an edit/correction